 - EMPTY Aerosol Cans: with caps.
 NO pesticides or spray paints.

-- Plastic Containers and Items (#s 1 through 7): recycle caps, spray pumps and lids.
-Examples of plastic items not accepted by MCRC: styrofoam*, empty prescription bottles*, pesticide containers, bulky items* and bags or filmy product wrapping. *The ecopark will accept certain of these items.
+- Plastic Containers and Items (#s 1 through 7): reattach and recycle caps, spray pumps and lids.
+Examples of plastic items not accepted by MCRC: styrofoam*, empty prescription bottles*, pesticide containers, bulky items* and bags or filmy product wrapping. *The ecopark will accept some of these items.
 Click here for details.

-- Glass Food and Beverage Bottles, Jugs and Jars: recycle lids and caps.
+- Glass Food and Beverage Bottles, Jugs and Jars: reattach and recycle lids and caps.
 No drinking glasses, window glass, pyrex, light bulbs, etc.

-- Gable Top (Milk and Juice) Cartons and Drink/Soup Boxes: remove and throw away plastic straws; recycle caps.
+- Gable Top (Milk and Juice) Cartons and Drink/Soup Boxes: remove and throw away plastic straws; reattach caps for recycling.

 Paper items may be kept together by using a brown paper bag (do not use plastic bags).
 Almost any kind of clean paper product can be placed in the recycling bin (NO soiled papers, paper toweling or wet paper).